Izan-Sola/MarioPowerUps/README.md

      - Grants the ability to fly for 2 minutes.
      - With the addition of this Power Up there is also a new custom item, Crimson Extract![crimsonessence](https://github.com/user-attachments/assets/34b59ae4-0074-4b9f-95a6-4f730a5de040)
        To craft it, drop redstone, ink sac, and glowstone dust inside a cauldron filled with water.
 After that right click the cauldron with an empty bowl.
-       Then, refine the extract with a blaze rod and dop it inside a cauldron filled with water, then drop a nethe start to obtain a Red Star.
+       Then, refine the extract with a blaze rod and dop it inside a cauldron filled with water, then drop a nether start to obtain a Red Star.